Kurt Von Hess: Professional wrestling career

 Terry moved on to NWA All-Star Wrestling in the fall where he teamed with John Quinn to win the NWA Canadian Tag Team Championship in 1976.
 He and Quinn also won the International Wrestling Enterprise World Tag Team Championship defeating Animal Hamaguchi and Isamu Teranishi in Yokohama, Japan on March 25, 1977.
 The following night at Sumo Hall in Tokyo, he and Quinn lost the titles to Animal Hamaguchi and Isamu Teranishi in a two out of three falls match.
 Terry would score the first fall pinning Animal Hamaguchi, however he and Von Hess forfeited the second fall via disqualification allowing Hamaguchi to pin Von Hess for the third pinfall.

 August 1977 Terry headed West back to Stu Hart’s Stampede Wrestling briefly before moving on to All Star Wrestling.
 Terry and John Quinn tag teamed together defeating Afa and Sika Anoai in Vancouver late that year.
 They lost the titles to Don Leo Jonathan and Dutch Savage.

 Terry ventured in 1977 to southeastern United States feuding with The Wrestling Pro over the NWA Gulf Coast Heavyweight Championship.
 Which Terry captured twice.
 Losing the title to Ken Lucas in Mobile, Alabama on July 26, 1977.

 In 1978, he and Seigfried Stanke defeated Steven Little Bear & Ray Candy for the NWA Louisiana Tag team Championship before losing the tag team titles to Terry Latham & Ricky Fields.

 In late 1978 Terry moved to Georgia Championship Wrestling for 6 months before returning to Gulf Coast Wrestling that summer of 1979.
 Terry went under a hood as Assassin #2 teaming up with Randy Colley as Assassin #1.
 They continued an on tv war against Afa and Sika Anoai.
 The pair left the territory for Jerry Jarrett’s promotion in November.
 In December they won The Southern Tag Team Titles defeating Hector Guerrero and Steve Regal.
 They went on to hold the titles four times before splitting up in April 1980.

+Terry worked for WWF for a short period in 1983.

 Briefly teaming in the Memphis area with King Kong Bundy, Masao Ito, Eddie Gilbert, Phil Hickerson, Randy Collins as well as facing Dutch Mantel and Tojo Yamamoto during the early 1980s, Terry would also continue wrestling in Toronto and, in January 1984, he substituted for Buzz Sawyer in bloody dog-collar match against Roddy Piper.

-Briefly teaming in the Memphis area with King Kong Bundy, Masao Ito, Eddie Gilbert, Phil Hickerson as well as facing Randy Savage, Dutch Mantel and Tojo Yamamoto during the mid 1980’s, Terry worked for WWF for a short period and well as smaller promotions in the South.
+Briefly teaming in the Memphis area with King Kong Bundy, Masao Ito, Eddie Gilbert, Phil Hickerson as well as facing Randy Savage, Dutch Mantel and Tojo Yamamoto during the mid 1980’s, As well as smaller promotions in the South until retiring in 1986.